Panasonic GH5 versus Panasonic G1

 |Sony A7 II (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||24.9||13.6||2449||90|

-Many modern cameras cannot only take still pictures, but also record videos.
-The GH5 indeed provides movie recording capabilities, while the Lumix G1 does not.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+The GH5 indeed provides movie recording capabilities, while the G1 does not.
 The highest resolution format that the GH5 can use is 4K/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
-However, the one in the GH5 offers a substantially higher resolution than the one in the Lumix G1 (3680k vs 1440k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic GH5, the Panasonic G1, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+However, the one in the GH5 offers a substantially higher resolution than the one in the G1 (3680k vs 1440k dots).
+The table below summarizes some of the other core capabilities of the Panasonic GH5 and Panasonic G1 in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic GH5 (⇒ rgt)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|